cncf/techdocs/assessments/0009-in-toto/in-toto-implementation.md

    3.3 The most in-depth overview should also point to academic papers for further architectural detail:
       https://www.usenix.org/system/files/sec19-torres-arias.pdf, https://www.usenix.org/conference/usenixsecurity19/presentation/torres-arias

-5. Stub in doc architecture

-   Arrange and choose content from existing overviews to create **High-level technical overviews** of increasing depth, addressed to specific audiences (evaluators, new users/adopters, experienced users and administrators, contributors of different types (ITE proposers, doc writers and editors...).
+4. Sort the layered technical overviews by increasing depth, and use that as a guide to create the overall doc architecture.

    4.1 Add overviews as text-only pages to RTD.

-   4.2 Make each tech overview the introductory page to a section aimed at a specific audience.
+   4.2 Make each tech overview the introductory page to a section aimed primarily at the appropriate user role or roles.

-      Include an index to current doc (mostly in GitHub Readme files) relevant to the audience.
+   4.3 In each section, include an index to current doc (mostly in GitHub Readme files) relevant to the audience.
 For example, the [ITE spec](https://github.com/in-toto/ITE/blob/master/ITE/1/README.adoc) that describes the ITE process, which is two levels down from main in the [ITE repo](https://github.com/in-toto/ITE/).
+The document should be referenced in the section for Contributors, and possibly a subsection sepecifically intended for ITE proposers and developers.

+   4.4 As documents are transfered from GitHub into the Doc web site, update the index accordingly and adjust the doc architecture as needed.

-6. Reference material
+5. Reference material

    5.1 Decide where reference docs for different implementations should live in the doc structure and where their sources live in the repo structure.
       The doc roadmap should clearly identify and link to the existing generated pages as *reference* doc for the Python reference implementation.
 It should also list and link to reference docs for other implementations.